andybp85/hyLittleSchemer/README.md

 **The Little Schemer in Hy**

-I've been dying to learn a lisp dialect for a while, and have been using Python for lots of general scripting and web dev needs for a while, so when I discovered Hy it was a dream come true!
-I tried to work through The Little Schemer a few years ago, but never really got a Scheme interpreter figured out on my old work Windows laptop.
+I've been dying to learn a Lisp dialect for a while, and have been using Python for lots of general scripting and web dev needs for a while, so when I discovered Hy it was a dream come true!
+I tried to work through The Little Schemer a few years ago, but never really got a Scheme interpreter figured out on my old work Windows laptop (I'm on a Macbook Pro with 10.10 currently).
 Hy is exactly what I needed to dive into this.

 I'll be keeping track of the functions I write for The Little Schemer (and maybe more!) as I go on.
 Hope this helps someone!